 How many watts of solar do you need to run a refrigerator?

-To power the best solar generator for refrigerators with a combined freezer, you need at least 2000 watts per day.
-So your solar generator must have 2000 to 3000 watts so it can power your fridge the whole day.
+To power the best solar generator for refrigerators with a combined freezer, you need at least 2000 watt hours per day.
+So your solar generator must have 2000 to 3000 watt hours so it can power your fridge the whole day.

 First, figure out these 2 specifications of your fridge: